celsolopez14/geminiExplorer/README.md

     ```bash
     gcloud init
     gcloud auth application-default login

 ### Starting Gemini Explorer App
 After the installation, you can start the Gemini Explorer App by simply running the python file.
 Navigate to the project directory and run:
     ```bash
     streamlit run gemini_explorer.py

+After running the previous command, the app will show you the Local URL on the terminal, if it does not open automatically on your browser.
+Now you can enjoy the chat app!